 CrossFit is replete with a number of acronyms.
 Knowing what these are is essential to getting the most out of your workouts.

-EMOM simply means performing an exercise “Every Minute on the Minute“.
+The meaning of EMOM is at its simplest: Performing an exercise “Every Minute on the Minute“.

 Utilizing EMOM is a highly effective way for you to structure the work and rest periods of your CrossFit workouts in an exciting new way.